Synchronization has occurred.

 The Cancerian woman burst out from the snow pile in a flurry of white and landed on top of Atienna in a tangle of limbs and a bundle of fur.

-“Oh, I’m sorry about that!” the woman exclaimed as she pried herself off Atienna and helped pull her up to a stand.
+“Oh, I’m sorry about that!” the woman exclaimed, prying herself off Atienna and helping to pull her up to a stand.
 Before Atienna could get another word in, however, the woman began to walk around her in circles.
 “Your clothing is so pretty!
 Where did you get that from?
 Is it Aquarian?”

 Atienna smiled pleasantly.
 “It’s Virgoan silk.
 But I have to say, your clothing is just as marvel worthy as mine.”